SumoLogic/sumologic-documentation/docs/dashboards-new/locate-deviations.md

 ## Graphing log queries to find outliers

 You can graph log queries to determine where there are deviations from normal behavior in a time series.
 Locating outliers can help you understand the behavior trends of a time series.
-For more  in-depth information, see the [outlier operator] (../../05Search/search-query-language/search-operators/outlier.md "outlier") page.
+For more  in-depth information, see [outlier operator](../search/search-query-language/search-operators/outlier.md).

 To graph a log query and determine outliers, do the following: